-PED 11202 Fundamental Motor Skills Development T Р - Introduction to FMS, Sequence of instruction, Critical FMS, Issues in teaching FMS, Fundamental mo tor skills assessment: Purpose of the FMS asses smen t; Age and sequence of acquisition of FMS components; Administration and scoring procedures; Scoring and interpretation of results; Safety considerations and standards.
+Introduction to FMS, Sequence of instruction, Critical FMS, Issues in teaching FMS, Fundamental motor skills assessment: Purpose of the FMS assessment; Age and sequence of acquisition of FMS components; Administration and scoring procedures; Scoring and interpretation of results; Safety considerations and standards.
 Historical review, Classification, Games and their influence in bio psycho social development during the pre-school and school stages, Important of games in the formation of values, Games as an education means: Appropriate selection of games; Teacher's roll as a leader of the game, Teaching learning methodology of games.

-PED 11303 Foundation of Movement Skill Acquisition T P - (Gymnastics, Summing, Volleyball,)
+PED 11303 Foundation of Movement Skill Acquisition T P - (Gymnastics, Sun Nolley, nming ball,)